czfrance/breakout/doc/PLAN.md

 ## Power-up Ideas

- * "Winter Freeze": All blocks, or the blocks within a certain range, freeze in place for a certain amount of time.
+ * "Winter Freeze": All blocks freeze in place for a certain amount of time.

  * "Avalanche": Ball becomes larger, similar to a snowball being rolled up.
 The paddle would probably also need to be enlarged.
 Effect is in place for a certain amount of time

- * "Hailstorm": When a key is clicked, or at some certain time after power-up is obtained, the ball will explode into many hail pieces and destroy blocks in their immediate vicinity
+ * "Spread the Holiday Cheer": Blocks near the black ice block will get destroyed, regardless of the amount of hits left to break them
+   * Note: power-ups can only be obtained from black ice blocks

+ * "Deep Freeze": All blocks turn brittle/become iced and require fewer hits to break
+   * Note: this is only available as a cheat key feature

 ## Cheat Key Ideas